amusecode/amuse/doc/reference/asynchronous.rst

 name or (preferred) adding a keyword argument ``return=request``.
 When such asynchronous call is made to a code, the Python script continues to run while the call is being made.
-The Python script can then perform computations or calls to other codes in OMUSE.
+The Python script can then perform computations or calls to other codes in AMUSE.
 Subsequent calls to the same code instance can be made, but they will be performed in sequence.

-An asynchronous OMUSE function call returns  immediately, i.e. it does not wait for the worker code to finish the function.
+An asynchronous AMUSE function call returns  immediately, i.e. it does not wait for the worker code to finish the function.
 Instead of the normal return value, the asynchronous function returns a request object, which can be used to access the result of the function call later.